wting/autojump/docs/body.md

     root or the current user.
 This check can be ignored by using the -u flag:

         autoload -U compinit && compinit -u

+    Tab completion requires two tabs before autojump will display the completion menu.
+However if `setopt nolistambiguous` is enabled, then only one tab is required.

 -   Always Ignore Case